angular/angular/aio/content/guide/dynamic-form.md

 ### Supply data

 Another service is needed to supply a specific set of questions from which to build an individual form.
-For this exercise you will create the `QuestionService` to supply this array of questions from the hard-coded sample data.
+For this exercise you create the `QuestionService` to supply this array of questions from the hard-coded sample data.
 In a real-world app, the service might fetch data from a backend system.
 The key point, however, is that you control the hero job-application questions entirely through the objects returned from `QuestionService`.
 To maintain the questionnaire as requirements change, you only need to add, update, and remove objects from the `questions` array.